-You can now make Hamilton Pool Preserve reservations online for dates through December 2021.
-Reservations for dates in January 2022 and beyond are not available yet.
-We do not expect to allow swimming in the foreseeable future.
+You can now make Hamilton Pool Preserve reservations online for dates through February 2022.
+Reservations for dates in March 2022 and beyond are not available yet.
+We do not expect to allow swimming this spring or summer, or for the foreseeable future.
 The trail underneath the overhanging cliff that leads to the bottom of the waterfall is closed.
 See alert messages above titled "No Swimming" and "Trail Under Overhanging Cliff Closed."

 Reservations Needed Every Day of the Week

 Reservations are required every day of the week to visit Hamilton Pool Preserve.
 Visitors cannot remain in the preserve after their reservation period ends.
 Please arrive at least an hour before your reservation period ends to give yourself time to enjoy the preserve.
 No entry allowed after the reservation time period is past.